-The Cities and Towns Act allows municipal officials to regulate and prevent bow shooting in accordance with the right to peace and public safety under nuisance and safety bylaws.
+In Québec, the cities and town act allows municipal officials to regulate and prevent bow or crossbow shooting in accordance with public safety under safety bylaws.

 The hunter must therefore know and comply with the regulations at all times.

 PRIVATE PROPERTY